Workers at a Denby plastics firm have been praised by David Cameron for their work in helping the company to expand.

 “I’m here to learn and here to listen.

-“I wanted to find out if there and more things we as a Government can do to help.
+“I wanted to find out if there are more things we as a Government can do to help.

 HL Plastics employs around 450 people at its Denby offices and manufacturing plant – 170 more than three years ago.